-- This course encompasses the use of microorganisms in the manufacture of food or industrial products. - The use of microorganisms for the production of food, either human or animal, the microorganisms used in bio processes may be natural isolates; laboratory selected mutants or genetically engineered organisms. - To know the basics and concepts of various biotechnological related terms - Elucidate the significance of transgenic plants as bioreactors for the production of enzymes. - Address bioethical and biosafety issues related to plant transgenics - Elucidate the molecular techniques involved in gene manipulation and rDNA technology
+- This course encompasses the use of microorganisms in the manufacture of food or industrial products. - The use of microorganisms for the production of food, either human or animal, the microorganisms used in bio processes may be natural isolates; laboratory selected mutants or genetically engineered organisms. - To know the basics and concepts of various biotechnological related terms - Elucidate the significance of transgenic plants as bioreactors for the production of enzymes. - Address bioethical and biosafety issues related to plant transgenics - Elucidate the molecular techniques involved in gene manipulation and rDNA technology.

-- 1. This course will enable the students to design the various microbial fermentation products and their production, purification for various applications - 2.
-To know the process protocol for the, synthesis and characterization of nanoparticles - 3.
-Explain the gene transfer methods for the production of transgenic animals - 4.
-Gain experimental knowledge to perform animal biotechnology related experiments - 5.
-Explain the application of biotechnology in medical and its allied fields, gene therapy, genetic counseling - 6.
-Address the bioethical issues & concerned linked to medical biotechnology
+COs Course Outcomes Blooms Level CO1 This course will enable the students to design the vario applying microbial fermentation products and their productio purification for various applications CO2 To know the process protocol for the synthesis of understanding bioproducts.
+CO3 Explain the Scale up methods for the production in large scale applying fermenter.
+CO4 Gain knowledge about industrial biotechnology process applying CO5 Explain the application of biotechnology in medical and its applying allied fields, gene therapy, genetic counselling CO6 Address the bioethical issues & concerned linked to medical Evaluating biotechnology